 The level of complexity can vary depending on the type of personalization you want to achieve.
 It can be as simple as having a set of URLs to customize and manage every now and again.
 Or it can be as complex as having a team of professionals dealing with your account-based marketing software customizing messages.

 You’ll need to find the right level of investment, one that matches your team’s goals as well as being within striking distance of your marketing organization’s resources and maturity.
+According to Fresh Relevance, even basic personalization can give you a 12% sales uplift.

 Once you dip your toes in website personalization, though, you’ll see that there are many possibilities.
 That’s true even for small teams that can only deal with low-hanging fruit: